 - Garnish with optional rosemary or thyme and serve immediately.

 - Choose sirloin steaks that are 3/4 inch (2 cm) to 1 1/2 inch (4 cm) thick.
 Smaller sirloin steaks, sometimes called petite sirloin steak, are generally more tender.
 If possible, remove from the fridge 30 minutes before cooking to allow them to reach room temperature.

 - Use regular olive oil, which is less likely to smoke at high heat than extra virgin olive oil.

 - Use high heat when cooking to rare to medium doneness.
 When cooking to well done, use medium heat to avoid burning the steak.

 - Measure doneness using an instant-read thermometer inserted into the middle of the steak: Rare is 125°F/52°C, Medium Rare 130°F/54°C, Medium 140°F/60°C and Well Done 160°F/71°C.

 More steak recipes:

-Editor note: Published Feb.
-27, 2018 and updated on June 5, 2018
+Editor note: Originally published Feb.
+27, 2018 and last updated on June 13, 2019

 © TIPBUZZ.
 Images and text on this website are copyright protected.
 Please do not post or republish without permission.
 If you want to republish this recipe, please link back to this post.
 This post may contain affiliate links.
 Read the disclosure policy here.